What To Expect During ACL Surgery Recovery

-After ACL reconstruction surgery patients want to know how soon they can get back to normal activities and what to expect throughout the rehabilitation process.
-Every patient heals differently, so there is no one size fits all method for rehab after ACL repair or reconstruction.
+After ACL surgery, patients want to know how soon they can get back to normal activities and what to expect throughout the torn ACL recovery time.
+Every patient heals differently, so there is no one-size-fits-all method for rehab after ACL repair or reconstruction.
 However, Dr. Goradia can provide general protocols and guidelines to familiarize you with the process.

 ACL Rehabilitation Phases

 After surgery, ACL rehabilitation consists of three distinct phases that can overlap depending on the individual progress of the patient.
-If healing is delayed or a patient is struggling with a particular phase it is possible to move backward to the previous phase.
+If healing is delayed or a patient is struggling with a particular phase, it is possible that the torn ACL recovery time my be lengthened as a patient will need to move backward to the previous phase.

 Phase IIA: Control Pain & Swelling

 Phase IIA begins immediately after surgery and, for most patients, goes through day 14.

 Immediately after ACL preservation surgery, ice is placed on the patient’s knee.
 This provides compression and cold to minimize pain and swelling.
 During the first week, patients should stay lying down with the leg elevated as much as possible.
 Ice and elevation are important to reduce swelling and pain and improved increased range of motion.
 Ice should remain on the knee at all times, except when performing motion exercises.

 When getting up to go to use the bathroom, the patient is encouraged to put weight on the knee, as much as they can tolerate while using their crutches, walker, and knee immobilizer.

 - Full passive knee extension and 110 degrees of flexion (or 90 degrees if the meniscus repaired)